DrSeabass/lichdom/README.md

 * Flipping back and forth in the PDF / physical book when drawing cards slowed play

 # TODOs
-* Some RandomPrompts have no base string, and only selections.
-Change how they are emitted.
 * Allow for a compelled selection to require user input
 * Clean up text display
 * Make save game representation human-readable